thisismyjam/backbone-spotify/README.md

 To activate the history stack, you need to set a ``view`` property on your router which is a reference to the view for the current page.
 When you navigate to new page, this reference is stored in the stack.

+### Freezing and restoring views

 When a view is stored in the stack, a ``freeze`` method is called on the router and the view.
 (The router gets passed the view as an argument too.)

 Similarly, when a view is restored by hitting the back or forward button, a ``restore`` method is called on the router and the view.

 See the example app for how you can use these methods.
+Note that they get called **after** the URI is routed.

+### Example

-This is a basic example of a router that can freeze and restore views:
+This is a basic example of a router that uses the history stack:

     var Router = BackboneSpotify.Router.extend({
         routes: {